 Don’t underestimate the value of simplifying your finances – you don’t need to have as many cards as us to feel frazzled, and a bit of order can help a lot.
 You can also have receipts emailed to you, which is also very helpful.

-5. Paying only 1% foreign exchange fee on overseas transactions
+only 1% 0% foreign exchange fee on overseas transactions!

 It’s very, very easy to rack up extra charges when you’re travelling, and using your cards abroad can land you with a hefty exchange fee.
-A low exchange fee of 1% is fantastic, combined with the fact that you’ll only need to travel with one card instead of a wallet full.
+A 0% exchange fee is fantastic, combined with the fact that you’ll only need to travel with one card instead of a wallet full.
 It’s no wonder it’s a favourite with travel hackers.

 But apart from those 5 reasons, there are a few more features that you may enjoy, and I’ve gone into those in the “how does it work?” section below.